 - The fin setup can’t be customized

-If you are looking for a good bridge between Surf and Skim style wakesurf boards, the Driftsun Fifty-50 Wakesurf Board is a great choice for beginners providing a solid surf-like experience.
+If you are looking for a good bridge between Surf and Skim style wakesurf boards, the Driftsun Fifty-50 Wakesurf Board is a great option for beginners providing a solid surf-like experience.
 Allowing you to perform slashes, spins, and basic jumps, the Fifty-50 has an EPS design and is made of full carbon fiber providing you with both stability and an awesome look.
-The carbon fiber rails are completely wrapped and will last you a long time while also giving you a responsive, fun, and fast ride.
+The carbon fiber rails are completely wrapped and will last you a long time while also giving you a responsive, fun, and fast ride for you to enjoy.

 The fins are removable so you can experience a looser ride and perform 360’s easily as well as advanced tricks.
-With the full EVA traction pad, you can ride the whole platform so you can find your perfect spot.
+With the full EVA traction pad on the board, you can ride the whole platform so you can find your perfect spot.
 The high-quality craftsmanship and materials make this a great value for a professional grade board.
-This is the perfect board for your entire family allowing intermediate to advanced users to take their skillset to the next level so the board can grow with them.
+This is the perfect board for your entire family allowing intermediate to advanced users to take their skillset to the next level so the wakesurf board can grow with them.

 Featuring a full natural stringer and EPS Core, the Fifty-50 has a flat bottom base with a pointed nose shape and slight nose rocker that make sure you have a responsive and fast ride.
-There is a three-fin thruster setup that is removable allowing you easy customization and is interchangeable with all FCS fins.
-The sharp rail gives you the most stability as well as the ability to make hard cuts. as awe as a low profile kicktail.
+There is a three-fin thruster setup that is removable allowing you customization and is interchangeable with all FCS fins.
+The sharp rail design gives you the most steadieness on the board as well as the ability to make hard cuts. as awe as a low profile kicktail.

 - It has a great pop thanks to the low weight